Cameron McConville

-Cameron 'Conkers' McConville (born 22 January 1974) is an Australian racing driver and motorsport celebrity.
+Cameron Eric "Conkers" McConville (born 22 January 1974) is an Australian racing driver and motorsport celebrity.
 While retired from full-time competition, McConville still races occasionally and is an in-demand endurance event co-driver.
 McConville spent 14 years as a professional driver, ten of those in the largest Australian domestic category, Supercars Championship.
 McConville has also written for several magazines and presented several television programs and up until the end of the 2009 season was the colour commentator for Network Ten's Australian coverage of Formula One.
 McConville announced his retirement from full-time racing for the end of the 2009 season.
 He is also rumoured to be The Stig in Top Gear Australia.

 McConville now works with Porsche Centre Melbourne as the Motorsport Commercial Manager.